spryker/spryker-docs/docs/scos/user/features/202108.0/product-bundles-feature-overview.md

 * The stock level has a upper boundary (see Stock calculation).
 * A product bundle can have attributes with localized values.
 * A product bundle can have localized SEO information.
-* A product bundle can have multiple localized image setsю
+* A product bundle can have multiple localized image sets.

 ## Product bundle entity relationship diagram